nicedoctor123/Gastritis-MIL-pathology/README.md

 Our model requires slide-level labels to be trained and tested.

 ### Prepare Patch Futures
 To preprocess WSIs, we used [CLAM](https://github.com/mahmoodlab/CLAM/tree/master#wsi-segmentation-and-patching).
 ResNet50 model and weight can be found in [this](https://github.com/pytorch/vision).
+The code for other feature extractors is currently being organized and will be updated upon acceptance of the manuscript.

 ### Patching
 By utilizing the following code, you can save the corresponding mask of the pathological images, and subsequently segment the image into patches based on the mask to obtain the respective coordinates.